gavinksong/cs162-group/doc/project1.md

 	struct list_elem elem;		/* List element for held locks list */ }

+/* This function needs to be modified to initialize the new struct fields */ void lock_init (struct lock *lock)

-/* These methods need to be modified. */ void sema_up (struct semaphore *);
+/* These functions will be modified. */ void sema_up (struct semaphore *);
 void lock_init (struct lock *);
 void lock_acquire (struct lock *);